-These are rather different from the current "right-wing" populist wave, which is often based on nationalist/anti-immigrant rhetoric and policies.
+These are rather different from the current "right-wing" populists.

 Populism vs. Median Voter

 - Are these policies what the "median voter" wants? - Perhaps, but Dornbusch and Edwards's definition and the fact that middle classes and lower middle classes suffer on their populist policies suggests may be not. - The fact that populist policies are often to the left of the "median voter" cannot be explained solely by personal biases of the populist politician. - such biased politician would fail to be reelected.